vtex-apps/splunk-log-forwarder/README.md

 VTEX IO Logs API is implemented using [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events).
 It enables servers to stream messages to clients through HTTP.

-This is a simple client implementation that receives VTEX Logs in a stream through server-sent events, bull them, to send to a Splunk HTTP Event Collector.
+This is a simple client implementation that receives VTEX Logs in a stream through server-sent events, bulk them, to send to a Splunk HTTP Event Collector.

 ## Implementation details